centreon/centreon-documentation/en/integrations/plugin-packs/procedures/applications-cisco-ise-restapi.md

 ### Host

 * Log into Centreon and add a new Host through "Configuration > Hosts".
-* Fill the "Name", "Alias" & "IP Address / DNS" fields according to your *TO CHANGE* Server settings
+* Fill the "Name", "Alias" & "IP Address / DNS" fields according to your Cisco Identity Service Engine settings
 * Apply the *Applications-Cisco-Ise-Restapi-custom* template and configure all the mandatory Macros :

 | Mandatory | Name          | Description                                                                        |